The Leading Provider of Online Consultation, Legal Services, Education and Training

 Legal Consultation in Matrimonial Disputes

-• Legal consultation plays a crucial role in managing and potentially resolving matrimonial disputes.
+• Legal consultation plays a crucial role in understanding, managing, and potentially resolving matrimonial disputes.

-• These consultations occur either before or after any legal proceedings are formally initiated and provide an opportunity for parties to understand their rights, obligations, and potential legal options.
+• These consultations may take place before or after legal proceedings begin, helping parties to understand their rights, obligations, and potential legal options.

-• Restitution of Conjugal Rights: In certain cases, a spouse can seek restitution of conjugal rights, which essentially means the right to cohabitate with the partner.
+• Restitution of Conjugal Rights: In the event of desertion, a spouse can seek the restitution of conjugal rights, which essentially means the right to cohabitate with the partner.
 This legal provision aims to encourage reconciliation.

-• Divorce: When a marriage reaches an irretrievable breakdown, divorce might be considered as a way to legally terminate the marriage.
+• Divorce: When a marriage reaches an irretrievable breakdown, divorce might be considered a way.
 Indian laws provide for both mutual consent divorce and contested divorce, each with its own set of procedures and requirements.

 • Alimony and Maintenance: Spousal support, also known as alimony or maintenance, is a significant aspect of marital conflicts.
 The court can decide the amount of financial support one spouse should provide to the other based on factors such as income, financial needs, and the standard of living.

-• Child Custody: If the couple has children, determining their custody and visitation rights becomes a crucial issue.
+• Child Custody: If the couple has children, determining their custody and visitation rights becomes crucial.
 Courts prioritize the best interests of the child while making such decisions.

 Important Note

-• Without being prejudice, its pertinent to mention here that maximum cases of dowry harassment and domestic violence are found to be fabricated falsely as per the report of NCRB.
+• Without being prejudiced, it is pertinent to mention here that the maximum cases of dowry harassment and domestic violence are found to be fabricated falsely as per the report of NCRB.

 • Cruelty and Harassment: Allegations of physical, emotional, or mental cruelty, including domestic violence.

-• Adultery: Accusations of being involved in extramarital affairs having physical relationship with others outside the marriage.
+• Adultery: Accusations of being involved in extramarital affairs, having physical relationships with others outside the marriage.

 • Desertion: Claims of the husband or wife abandoning the partner without proper reason or support to get sympathy from the family and society.